gcontreras89/SCP_Onboarding/Exercises/SCP_Exercises.md

 ![](images/Picture31.png)

 5. Next, we will need to confirm our Service model and our Database model.
 As a default, we will use the JAVA service and the SAP HANA database.
 We can use the drop down to choose the database version, or as we see later on we can set this in our code. *NOTE: for the trial version, 2.0.0.0 supports this exercise at this time.*
 6. We will also include the sample files in our project.
 Let's change the JAVA package to match our project, calling it ***project1***.
+You can leave the OData version at v2.
 Click **Next** and then **Finish** to create the project.

 ![](images/Picture32.png)

-7. After a time, we will see that it has created a whole framework of files for us, including the subfolders for the JAVA service (srv) where we will create our OData service, and for the SAP HANA database (db) where we will do our data modeling.
+7. After a time, we will see that it has created a whole framework of files for us, including the subfolders for the JAVA backend service (srv) where we will create our OData service, and for the SAP HANA database (db) where we will do our data modeling.

 ![](images/Picture33.png)

-8. In fact, it has created a Multitarget Application as we see the mta.yaml file, which contains our modules for the Java service and our DB.
+8. In fact, it has created a Multitarget Application as we see the mta.yaml file, which contains our modules for the Java backend service and our DB.

 ![](images/Picture34.png)

-9. One more thing we need to check is that we are using the correct version of the SAP HANA database.
-To do this, we need to take a look at some **Hidden files**, by **clicking the Eye icon** from the tool bar
+9. Should you ever want to check that you're are using the correct version of the SAP HANA database, we'd need to take a look at some **Hidden files**, by **clicking the Eye icon** from the tool bar

 ![](images/Picture35.png)

 10. We want to open the **.hdiconfig** file in the *>db>src>* folder.
-11. To check our database version, we can edit the .hdiconfig to show the "plugin version" to be 2.0.0.0
+11. To check our database version, we can edit the .hdiconfig to show the "plugin version" to be 2.0.0.0 in trial.

 ![](images/Picture36.png)